 - Other projects such as the Fort Railway Station modernization, Marine Drive expansion, the York Street facelift, and a network of elevated roads.

 Recently, the government has also unveiled the development of a new metropolis inside the capital.
 The 665-acre Port City development, which could double the size of the country’s capital, is scheduled for completion in 2041 and could cost about US$15 billion.
 According to China Harbour Engineering Company, the site’s developer, the project is on track to complete its reclamation and the first phase of infrastructure by 2020.

 Booming tourism sector

 Tourist arrivals have gone up steadily since the civil war ended in 2009.
-Tourist arrivals werecup 46% in 2010, then up 31% in 2011.
-Tourist arrivals showed slower growth for the past three years, but still managed to post double digit growth rates: 27% in 2012, 27% in 2013, and 20% in 2014.
+Tourist arrivals were up 46% in 2010, then up 31% in 2011.
+Tourist arrivals showed slower growth in recent years, but still managed double-digit growth annually: 18% in 2012, 27% in 2013, 20% in 2014, 18% in 2015, 14% in 2016.
 To help boost tourism, the government has legalized gambling despite religious protests.
-The tourism department aims to achieve at least 2.6 million tourists a year by 2016.

 The emergence of the IT-BPO industry